Environmental Health Coalition: Community-based participatory research

-The National City Food Desert
+Work on National City

-For over 10 years, the EHC has worked with the Old Town National City Community in an effort to improve food security in the area.
-The area is established as a food desert, which is defined as "part of the country vapid of fresh fruit, vegetables, and other healthy whole foods"^{14}.
-The residents of the city have voiced their feelings and opinions on the lack of readily available and healthy food.
-Because of their food desert status, residents are prone to disease and obesity^{15}.
-In all of San Diego, National City has the highest rate of heart attacks^{16}.Together with the EHC, the community has reached out to officials to establish a city garden to combat food insecurity found within the city.
-A community garden has been considered as option to combat the food insecurity^{13}.
-The EHC intends to continue working with Old Town so that they longer have food desert status.
+EHC has worked with residents of National City since at least 2005, especially in Old Town, on the city's west side.
+An important part of their efforts in this community have focused on improving food security in the area.
+According to EHC, the area is established as a food desert, which is defined as "part of the country vapid of fresh fruit, vegetables, and other healthy whole foods".
+Limited access to fresh food has been associated with increased risks of diet related health conditions.
+In all of San Diego, National City has the highest rate of heart attacks.
+Together with the EHC, the community has reached out to officials to establish a city garden to combat food insecurity within the city.
+The EHC intends to continue working with Old Town with the goal that they longer have food desert status.